 That’s what Taylor Swift did in anticipation of her release of “Look What You Made Me Do.”
 Leaving her 103M fans and followers without any content drove them crazy enough to stay tuned.
 Her album release was greeted by millions of viewers who were keeping a sharp eye on her empty (archived) account.

 Archiving some or all of your Instagram posts is a surefire way to alert your audience that something big is in the works without having to delete and undo all of your hard work.

 Simply shelve your posts until the campaign is over, then restore them back to their original position.
 You won’t lose any commentary or Insights data along the way.

 To Correct a Mess-up

-Some speculate that Instagram released their Archive feature to help brands remove offensive or illegal content while still learning from their mistake.
+Some speculate that Instagram Archive was released to help brands remove offensive or illegal content while still learning from their mistake.

 If your brand posted something deemed offensive or insensitive, you’d, of course, immediately remove the post and issue an apology.
 But when you delete the post, you also lose the image, caption, and commentary – a.k.a. information that could be valuable in helping you discover where and how you went wrong according to your audience.

-Instead, you can archive the offensive post and retain access to the comments (both positive and negative).
+Instead, you can use Instagram Archive to hide the offensive post and retain access to the comments (both positive and negative).
 Your archive allows you to correct a mess-up by removing the image while still being able to conduct research behind the scenes.

 Bonus: To Post a Story That Performed Well